Publicador de contenidos

 This activity was born at framework of the summer courses organized by ILCE for international students.
 As Mark Gibson, professor of Linguistics at School of Philosophy and former professional chef, explains, "the reception was so good that it became a semester-long subject within the Cultural Immersion block.
 We wanted to offer students topics of interest with an academic base that would help them learn about the culture and understand the importance of wine and gastronomy".

-Based on experiential learning, "that is, learning by doing different activities", the students had to develop a project related to the hospitality sector in Pamplona: "The final project consisted of setting up a business, where they had to develop, among other issues, a feasibility analysis, expenses and risks, marketing plan, etc. The balance has been very good and this tasting, in partnership with these two important Navarrese entities, is the perfect ending", he concludes.
+Based on experiential learning, "that is, learning by doing different activities", the students had to develop a project related to the hospitality sector in Pamplona: "The final project consisted of setting up a business, where they had to develop, among other issues, feasibility, cost and risk analysis, marketing plan, etc. The balance has been very good and this tasting, in partnership with these two important Navarrese entities, is the perfect ending", he concludes.